etxahun/challenge-me/README.md

 In keeping with the spirit of the original intent, if your day job is programming then it shouldn't be "work stuff".

+## Exercism

+**Learn more:** How it Works: For [New Developers](http://exercism.io/how-it-works/newbie) / For [Experienced Developers](http://exercism.io/how-it-works)

+Complete a set of exercises in the language of your choice.
+You work on each exercise one at a time, and you're provided with the test suite that (when all the tests pass) proves your solution is doing what it should do.

 # Time of Year

 ## October